-Overall, we cannot at this time predict the specific extent, duration, or full impact that the COVID-19 outbreak will have on our financial condition and operations.
-The impact of the COVID-19 coronavirus outbreak on our financial performance will depend on future developments, including the duration and spread of the outbreak and related governmental advisories and restrictions.
+Overall, we cannot at this time predict the specific extent, duration, or full impact that the COVID-19 outbreak will have on our consolidated financial condition and operations.
+The impact of the COVID-19 coronavirus outbreak on our financial performance will depend on future developments, including the duration and spread of the outbreak and related governmental advisories and restrictions, which could result in unexpected costs to us.
 These developments and the impact of COVID-19 on the financial markets and the overall economy are highly uncertain.
 If the financial markets and/or the overall economy are impacted for an extended period, our results may be adversely affected.